Kankuamo marquezi

 Kankuamo marquezi is the only species within the monotypic spider genus Kankuamo, in the family Theraphosidae.
 It is found in the Sierra Nevada de Santa Marta, Colombia.
 This spider has urticating hairs, the first to be classified as type VII.
 These sword-shaped, bristly hairs are used as a defense mechanism by stinging or stabbing.
 Most other species of tarantulas attack by throwing their hairs from a distance.
 Kankuamo hairs cover the entire body and have penetrating tips which will embed themselves into the skin or mucous membranes and cause severe irritation.
 Humans often experience mild to severe skin irritation or rashes.

 Taxonomy

 The species Kankuamo marquezi and the new genus Kankuomo were first described in 2016 by Carlos Perafán et al. The genus name honors the indigenous Kankuamo people of the Caribbean region of Colombia, where this species is found.
 The grammatical gender of Kankuamo is neutral.
-The species name marquezi was given in honor of Nobel prize-winning Colombian author, Gabriel Garcia Marquez, considered one of the most significant writers of the 20th century.
+The species name marquezi was given in honor of Nobel Prize-winning Colombian author Gabriel García Márquez, considered one of the most significant writers of the 20th century.

 Perafán et al. placed the genus Kankuamo in the subfamily Theraphosinae.
 Based on a morphological phylogenetic analysis, the genus was most closely related to Metriopelma.